 If you are coming from Terminal Bersepadu Selatan (TBS), hop on Bandar Tasik Selatan station straight to the Pasar Rakyat station using Rapid KL’s Ampang Line train service.
 From KL Sentral, take the train with the Kelana Jaya Line to Masjid Jamek station.
 Upon arriving at Masjid Jamek station, switch trains from the Kelana Jaya Line located underground to the elevated Ampang Line then choose the stop at Pasar Rakyat next to the Puduraya Bus Station.

-Its central location makes it easy to reach by foot if you are staying near Bukit Bintang area or Petaling Street, the Chinatown of Kuala Lumpur.
+Its central location makes it easy to reach by foot if you are staying near the Bukit Bintang area or Petaling Street, the Chinatown of Kuala Lumpur.
 There are also plenty of city buses available to take you there as well.
-Otherwise, you can hail a taxi or book a ride sharing to take you to Pudu Sentral Bus Terminal safely.
+Otherwise, you can hail a taxi or book a ride-sharing to take you to Pudu Sentral Bus Terminal safely.

 The brand new Pudu Sentral is far cry from the previous Puduraya Bus Station.
 It is now accompanied by a modern interior design, clean spaces and waiting lobbies with air-conditioning systems in order for passengers to wait for their buses comfortably.
 You can store your luggage at the convenient locker provided in the terminal for your convenience.
 Besides having ATM machines available 24 hours for you at this KL terminal, there is a food court serving various types of food located on the top floor.